HOW MANY HOPES LIE BURIED HERE MOTHER

 Author David Rose (Vault, Posthumous Stories, Meridian) writes: “If you love art and literature, your enjoyment is automatically doubled when both combine.
 But it is quadrupled when both the art and the text are as fascinating as this.
 And being set in pre-unification East Germany makes the book enthralling and highly thought-provoking.”

-In Camera is available from Foyles (107 Charing Cross Road, London WC2H 0DT), London Review Bookshop (14 Bury Place, London WC1A 2JL), Burley Fisher Books (400 Kingsland Road, E8 4AA) or visit the Negative Press Shop for worldwide delivery.
+In Camera is available from Foyles (107 Charing Cross Road, London WC2H 0DT), London Review Bookshop (14 Bury Place, London WC1A 2JL), Burley Fisher Books (400 Kingsland Road, E8 4AA) and from the Negative Press Shop for worldwide delivery.

 Trim size 148.5 mm x 210 mm